Banking in the United States: Bank mergers and closures

-Bank mergers happen for many reasons in normal business, for example, to create a single larger bank in which operations of both banks can be streamlined; to acquire another bank's brands; or due to regulators closing the institution due to unsafe and unsound business practices or inadequate capitalization and liquidity.
+Bank mergers can happen for many reasons in normal business: for example, to create a single larger bank in which operations of both banks can be streamlined; to acquire another bank's brands; or due to regulators closing the institution due to unsafe and unsound business practices or inadequate capitalization and liquidity.
 Banks may not go bankrupt in the United States.
-Depositor accounts are insured up to $250,000 as of October 2008 per individual per bank by the FDIC.
-Banks that are in danger of failing are either taken over by the FDIC, administered temporarily, then sold or merged with other banks.
+As of October 2008, depositor accounts are insured by the FDIC up to $250,000 per individual per bank.
+Banks that are in danger of failing are either taken over by the FDIC, or administered temporarily, then sold or merged with other banks.
 The FDIC maintains a list of banks showing institutions seized by regulators and the assuming institutions.

 Banking privacy

 In the United States, banking privacy and information security is not protected through a singular law nor is it an unalienable right.
 The regulation of banking privacy is typically undertaken by a sector-by-sector basis.
 The most prominent federal law governing banking privacy in the U.S. is the Gramm-Leach-Bliley Act (GLB).
 This regulates the disclosure, collection, and use of non-public information by banking institutions.
 Additionally, the Federal Trade Commission (FTC) serves as the primary protector of banking privacy by fining violators of federal and state banking privacy laws.
 Unlike banking in Switzerland or other European countries, violations of banking privacy are usually a civil offense not a criminal one.
 However, the Financial Industry Regulatory Authority (FINRA) offers numerous banking privacy provisions within its statutes.